Neutrino emission from binary neutron star mergers: characterizing light curves and mean energies

 The remaining simulation categories show a different and much stronger dependence on $\ltilde$.
 Equal- or nearly equal-mass \ac{DC} and \ac{LL} models generally have higher peak luminosity than their asymmetric counterparts and the luminosity peak values present a downward trend with respect to $\ltilde$.
-Systems characterized by a higher tidal deformability contain less compact stars, which collide in a less violent fashion.
+Systems characterised by a higher tidal deformability contain less compact stars, which collide in a less violent fashion.
 Under these conditions, shock heating is less prominent and neutrino emission is correspondingly smaller.
-The largest peak luminosities are observed for $380 \lesssim \ltilde \lesssim 420$.
-Varying the mass ratio of the system modulates this trend and creates a second branch of points, because the tidal disruption of one of the two stars leads also to less violent coalescences.
-On the other hand this trend is not strictly monotonic with respect to the mass ratio, because increased tidal disruption also tends to increase the disc mass, which can then contribute to neutrino emission.
+We observe the largest peak luminosities for $380 \lesssim \ltilde \lesssim 420$; note however that the limits of this interval depend on the sample of \acp{EOS} and masses that we consider, and might change by considering a wider sample.
+Systems with higher mass ratio fall on a second branch, because the tidal disruption of one of the two stars leads to less violent coalescences.
+Because an increased tidal disruption also tends to increase the disc mass and its contribution to the neutrino emission, this trend is not strictly monotonic with respect to the mass ratio.
 This behaviour can be contrasted to the analogous one of the time-averaged neutrino luminosity, where both branches (the equal- and unequal-mass ones) show a much more well delineated trend with respect to $\ltilde$ (see \secref{averageL}).
-We additionally notice how the \ac{VSL} simulations (which are only four and close to $q=1$) provide a sort of transition between the $q \approx 1$ maximum of the \ac{DC}+\ac{LL} sample and the \ac{PC} $q \approx 1$ branch.